mossbanay/Psychology-3-4/Questions/Chapter11.md

 Positive reinforcers refer to when something pleasant is experienced after the operant response whereas negative reinforcers refer to the removal of an unpleasant stimulus after the operant response.

 # Learning Activity 11.14

+#### Define the term punishment.

+Punishment refers to the delivery of unpleasant consequence following a response which in turn reduces the likelihood of that response being repeated.

+#### Explain what punishment involves and why it is used, with reference to an example not used in the text.

+An example of punishment may be being yelled at by a lifeguard when running around a pool.
+This is used to minimise repetition of the behaviour (running around a pool) in the future.

+---

+#### Distinguish between positive and negative punishment with reference to an example not used in the text.

+Positive punishment involves the addition of an unpleasant stimulus whereas negative punishment involves the removal of a pleasant stimulus.

+---

+#### What is response cost?

+Response cost refers to the removal of a valued stimulus.

+#### Explain why is is a form of negative punishment with reference to an example not used in the text.

+The valued stimulus is often a pleasant stimulus, removal of the stimulus therefore disincentivises the behaviour, leading to negative punishment.

+#### Does response cost always involve something of monetary value?
+Explain.

+Response cost is not always some monetary value, it can be for example the grade on a school assignment.
+The grade is desired by the student and losing it presents discouragement.

+---

+#### How does punishment differ from negative reinforcement?
+Explain with reference to an example.

+Punishment discourages repetition of a particular behaviour whereas negative reinforcement encourages repetition of behaviour by removing an unpleasant stimulus.

+#### How does punishment differ from extinction?
+Explain with reference to an example.

+?

+#### Describe three key factors involved in effective punishment.

+- Order of presentation
+- Timing
+- Appropriateness

+---

+#### Describe a situation in which a punisher might reinforce a behaviour rather than weaken it or reduce its frequency.

+- Kid talking back in class

+#### Describe a situation where an effective punisher could reduce the incidence of behaviour recurring.

+---

+#### Describe three ways in which punishment may be used ineffectively.
+#### Suggest practices other than punishment that could be used by a parent to deal with a child who persistently engages in one of the following behaviours: teasing, swearing, keeping their bedroom messy, being late home.

+---

+#### What was Skinner's view on the use of punishment in everyday life?

+Skinner believed that positive reinforcement should be used where possible in place of punishment to encourage a change in behaviour.

 # Learning Activity 11.15
 # Learning Activity 11.16
 # Learning Activity 11.17